Purposefully/TeachMe/readMe.md

     notepad secrets.py
     ```
     Choose yes to create the file.
     Then type the following into the file.
-Save and close.
+Save.
+    You can leave notepad open since you will add another key in the next step.
     ```
     secret='paste secret key here'
     ```